SaraMWillis/example-docs/docs/quick_start/common_misconceptions/index.md

 ### **All nodes on a supercomputer are the same**

-While all compute nodes on a given cluster may have identical hardware, navigating the HPC means being aware of the different types of nodes you can land on.
+Navigating the HPC means being aware of the different types of nodes you can land on.
 For example, the login node is available to all users by default upon login, and is designed for managing and editing files.
 However, it is not designed to run production computations.
-Running jobs that are to computationally intensive on the login node can severely impact performance for other users.
+Running jobs that are too computationally intensive on the login node can severely impact performance for other users.
 Such jobs will be noticed and stopped by the HPC systems team.

-Types of nodes on the UA HPC system include the Bastion Host, the Login Node, the Compute Nodes, and the Data Transfer Node.
-See [Compute Resources](../../resources/compute_resources) for more information.
+Types of nodes on the UArizona HPC system include the Bastion Host, the Login Node, the Compute Nodes, and the Data Transfer Node.
+See [Compute Resources](../../resources/compute_resources) for information on the compute hardware available.

 ### **As a user I (am)(am not) allowed to install my own software**

 Well, it depends.
 Users can create custom environments and install packages for languages like Python and R by using their built-in package managers.
-Users are even encouraged to download software from github or other repositories and compile it themselves (provided it is done on a compute node).
+Users are even encouraged to download software from GitHub or other repositories and compile it themselves (provided it is done on a compute node).
 However, system-wide modules are generally taken care of by the HPC team.
 If you would like something to be installed as software available to all HPC users, you can make a request through [ServiceNow](https://uarizona.service-now.com/sp?id=sc_cat_item&sys_id=2983102adbd23c109627d90d689619c6&sysparm_category=84d3d1acdbc8f4109627d90d6896191f).
 But, if you would like something to be installed for personal use, or use between members of your group, you are encouraged to install it in one of your shares on the HPC filesystem.
-If you would like assistance with the install process, you may contact the HPC Consult team through ServiceNow or [hpc-consult@list.arizona.edu](mailto:hpc-consult@list.arizona.edu) (please outline the exact steps you have taken, and include all error messages you received).

 <html>
 <div class="button-container">